TheSpecialist4/Slynth/README.md

 # Slynth

-Initial foray into the magical world of Web Audio.
+First foray into the magical world of Web Audio.

 https://slynth.netlify.com/